The EFL Trust seeks to ensure 30% male/female diversity in its Board of Trustees, as well as in its staff.

 Williamson, who retired at the end of the 15/16 season, was awarded the prestigious Contribution to League Football Award at the EFL Awards in 2016 for 45 years of unbroken service to the EFL and its clubs.

+He played a key role in the formation of League Football Education (LFE) and is a current Trustee of the organisation.
 During his career he has been personally involved in many of EFL’s defining moments including the introduction of three points for a win (1981), the League’s first title sponsorship (1983) and the introduction of the Play-Offs (1986) – the finals of which moved to Wembley in 1990 at his personal instigation.
 In 2012, he was awarded the OBE in recognition of his outstanding contribution to football.

 After studying Political Science & Philosophy at Birmingham University and working part time for Richard Burden MP during her studies, Charlotte started her career working in Parliament for Rt.
 Hon.
 Harriet Harman QC MP in a number of roles.
 After five years with Harriet Harman, Charlotte moved to the National Society for the Prevention of Cruelty to Children (NSPCC) as their Parliamentary Advisor.